Symftony/form-handler/README.md

 ## Documentation

 This bundle provide a build in FormHandler and TypeExtension.

 The TypeExtension add options to the Symfony FormType

+- handler_invalid = true to throw InvalidFormException
+- handler_not_submitted = true to throw NotSubmittedFormException
+- handler_transformation_failed = true to throw TransformationFailedFormException

+> If you set a data instead of true in this option the FormHandler::handle return it if the case append

 ## Use in Symfony